 Cost Segregation: Some owners of large real estate properties utilize a "cost segregation" study as a means of maximizing the benefits of both real property straight-line depreciation and personal property accelerated depreciation.
-A cost segregation is a detailed engineering study that reallocates certain components of §1250 (real) property to §1245 (personal) property.
+A cost segregation is a detailed engineering study that reallocates certain components of §1250 (real) property to §1245 (personal) property for depreciation purposes.
 The goal of cost segregation is to carve out fixtures, HVAC systems and other elements of personal property that have been incorporated into the building, and treat them as separate from the real estate so that the taxpayer may take advantage of the more generous accelerated depreciation schedules available for personal property.
 CCA 200648026.
 When a taxpayer exchanges improved real property for which cost segregation has been utilized, care must be taken to ensure that the Replacement Property will have sufficient §1245 property to offset §1245 recapture, otherwise boot will be recognized.
-For example, if a cost segregated shopping center were exchanged for vacant land, there would be no depreciable personal property in the Replacement Property to offset the §1245 depreciation taken over the life of the Relinquished Property shopping center, and recapture would be required.
+For example, if a cost segregated shopping center were exchanged for vacant land, there would be no depreciable personal property in the Replacement Property to offset the §1245 depreciation taken over the life of the Relinquished Property shopping center, and recapture would still be required despite the exchange meeting all other requirements for a full Section 1031 deferral of gain.